 Employment background checks

-Employment at Calvin College is contingent upon a background check, which is required for all staff members.
+Employment at Calvin University is contingent upon a background check, which is required for all staff members.
 If the background check reveals a conviction or misconduct relevant to the position, or if an individual refuses to give consent for a background check, the individual may be disqualified from holding the position.

 Staff hiring procedure

-Open positions at the college are announced via e-mail in Calvin-news and Calvin-jobs and posted on the human resources office website.
+Open positions at the university are announced via e-mail in Calvin-news and Calvin-jobs and posted on the human resources office website.
 Questions about the hiring process can be addressed to the human resources office.

 New hire requirements

 All new regular staff members complete an orientation period (typically ninety days), during which time the staff member will receive specific information/instruction regarding his or her department and position.
-The college reserves the right to extend the orientation period.
+The university reserves the right to extend the orientation period.
 New staff members will receive a formal written performance appraisal at the completion of the period of orientation.